 The ingredients used in Odia cuisine are typical - plantains, jackfruit, and raw papaya.
 The curries are garnished with tamarind and dried raw mango also called 'Ambula' in Odia.
 Coconut is also used in several dishes.
 'Pancho phutana' is a blend of five spices, which is widely used in Odiya cuisine.
 It contains mustard, cumin, fenugreek, aniseed and kalonji.
 Although garlic and onion are used in households, these are avoided in temple kitchens.
 Turmeric and red chilies are also commonly used.

-Pancho phutana is a blend of five spices
+Pancho phutana is a blend of five spices Local Influence

 The food in the region around Puri-Cuttack is greatly influenced by the Jagannath Temple.
 On the other hand, kalonji and mustard paste are used mostly in the region bordering Bengal, and curries tend to be sweeter.
 In the region closer to Andhra Pradesh, curry leaves and tamarind are used more.
 My hometown Brahmapur region has influences of South Indian Cuisine, and the Telegu speaking audiences living in Odisha have re-invented some new Odia dishes.